amit154154/SAM_LORA/README.md

 Note: this is the results after 36000 steps.
+It looks like there is a lot of noise in some sitution between some of the classes at 36000 steps point, it's imporving, I am training on macbook give me some slack (:
 ## Football dataset

 I trained using this method on few shot  [football dataset](https://www.kaggle.com/datasets/sadhliroomyprime/football-semantic-segmentation)